-Street begging and working in tourist camps significantly reduces the life expectancy of this endangered species diminishing their high cultural importance and placing individuals in inhumane living conditions.
-Working elephants are waiting to join our forest reintroduction program and funds are desperately needed to facilitate this.
+Street begging and working in tourist camps significantly reduces the life expectancy of these endangered species.
+It diminishes their high cultural importance and places individuals in inhumane living conditions.
+Working elephants are waiting to join our forest reintegration program and funds are needed to facilitate this.
 Mahouts and owners join our education and alternative livelihoods program along with their elephants to ensure they have a sustainable alternative form of work.